Lucky 7 (film): Plot

-Unfortunately, Amy realizes she didn't want to have Daniel as #7 as things didn't go as Amy and her mother planned wherein Amy realizes that she has feelings for Peter (deviating from her mother's timeline) then tells Daniel they have never even held hands (let alone sex).
-She leaves to find Peter, but he wasn't at work; she found him at the island of the wedding they'd attended together (which he apparently owns).
-They meet up, embrace, and she says she quit her job and is starting fresh.
-Peter offers her a job at the bagel shop, and we close with Peter and Amy in her apartment; each dressed for getting married.
+Amy and Daniel go to a work dinner party that night.
+Daniel has told his boss they were dating and that she is his girlfriend, making Daniel #7 by her own declaration.
+However, Amy realizes she no longer wants Daniel to have the seventh spot, since she has feelings for Peter, and tells Daniel that they have never even held hands, let alone sex.
+She leaves to find Peter, but he isn't at works.
+She eventually finds him at the island of the wedding they had previously attended together, which he apparently owns.
+They meet up and embrace, and she says that she has quit her job and is starting fresh.
+Peter offers her a job at the bagel shop, and the movie closes with Peter and Amy getting dressed for their wedding in Amy's apartment.